Nynergy/kadai/README.md

 $ cargo run <project-name>
 ```

-Where \<project-name\> is just the name of the project directory you want to
+Where \<project-name\> is just the name of the project you want to open.
+This is
-create.
+optional, and if you omit the project name, you will be presented with the
+project select menu, where you can select from among all your _kadai_ projects.

 To install it into your Cargo installation's install root, do: